Follow Uppsala University on Facebook!

 Help us support US students who want to study in Sweden.
 Give to AFUU and state “The Swedish-American Chamber of Commerce in New York Scholarship Foundation for Study at Uppsala University”.

+Donations can be made by credit card or check.
 You can also donate online:

 When you adopt a book, you support the library and help preserving a small part of our world heritage for future generations.